guilhermeorcezi/proffy/README.md

 yarn start // npm start
 ```
 After the process is over, the `localhost: 3000` page containing the developed project will automatically open in your browser.

+### :exclamation: Mobile

+To look the mobile application with React Native, first you need to put the server's IP (or computer's IP) in the src/services/api.js file and then execute the commands:
+`` bash
+# It is NOT necessary to execute a bottom line if you already have Expo (CLI) installed
+global yarn add install expo-cli // npm install -g expo-cli
+cd mobile
+yarn install // npm installation
+yarn start // npm start
+`` ''

 ##: recycle: How to contribute
 - First, leave a ⭐ if you like it!